教員紹介

 職名 講師/Lecturer

-所属学会 The Association for Political Theory, The European Association for Japanese Studies
+所属学会 The Association for Political Theory, Historical Materialism, Japanese Conference for the Study of Political Thought, The European Association for Japanese Studies

 学歴/Education